shafay07/hire-droid/README.md

-# hire-droid
+Hire droid
+---
-An application to help you filter resumes based on keywords and specific criteria.
+#### An application to help you filter resumes based on keywords and specific criteria.
+---